dim-geo/micnoisereduction/README.md

 From easy view select 'speech general' preset.
 Then switch to expert and activate gate.
 You need to select the threshold of the gate based on what is heard when no or low sound is made.
 Use 3 ms as attack and 300ms hold and 50ms as release.
-You can play with hodl value if you hear that your voice is chopped.
+You can play with hold value if you hear that your voice is chopped.
 This plugin will insure that your voice is heard loud and clear.

 ![image](https://user-images.githubusercontent.com/5956557/205490368-68bfceaa-635f-4dba-91b5-e0c7eaefb6e3.png)